Israel–Lebanon War

 Lebanon · Since 2024

-Direct violence indicators are elevated in this reporting cycle.
+WOR is monitoring the Lebanon conflict across all monitored international sources.
 Severity scoring updates every 5 minutes as new reporting arrives.
 For full background on this conflict, see the conflict profile below.

 SOURCE: Al Jazeera ↗CONFLICT BACKGROUND